akshatgyl/FlicksApp/README.md

 The following **optional** features are implemented:

 -  User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+-  Movies are displayed using a CollectionView instead of a TableView.
 -  User can search for a movie.
 -  All images fade in as they are loading.
 -  Customize the UI.

 The following **additional** features are implemented:

-- Added Rated R or Rated PG-13 images and review ratings.
+- Added a search button.

 ## Video Walkthrough